ut8ia/ecobot/README.md

 ## Software

-### EcoTower - Server aggregator application

-It is separate project with their own repo

 ### EcoBot - ecology monitoring unit ( current repo )

 - Host OS ( Raspbian as usually out-of-box on Rapsberry PI)